SauliusPetr/Library/README.md

 # Library
 Book library where you can add/delete books.
+Project was made mainly using JS.